Docs

 Product Catalog 2.0

-Chargebee provides built-in support for Google Analytics 4 (GA4) by sending checkout and portal events to GA.
-You can tailor your GA4 data collection to meet the specific requirements of your business by utilizing both the built-in Google support and Chargebee's custom GA integration.
-By collecting and analyzing data on user behavior, you can gain insights that help optimize your customer experience, improve your conversion rates, and ultimately drive your business growth.
+Chargebee supports Google Analytics 4 (GA4) by sending checkout and portal events to GA.
+You can customize your GA4 data collection to meet your business needs using Chargebee's built-in GA integration or custom GA integration.
+By analyzing user behavior, you can optimize customer experiences, improve conversion rates, and drive growth.

 Information

-Browser tracking blockers Ad-blockers or privacy-enablement software installed on your customers' browser can prevent tracking data from being sent.
+Ad-blockers or privacy software installed on customers' browsers may prevent tracking data from being sent.

-Once the above prerequisites are met, use the built-in GA event tracking in Chargebee JS and/or use your own custom GA Integration to send events to GA using Chargebee JS callbacks.
+After completing the prerequisites, use Chargebee's built-in GA event tracking or your own custom GA integration to send events to GA using Chargebee JS callbacks.

-When built-in GA integration is enabled, Chargebee triggers events to GA based on page events on the Chargebee Checkout or Portal.
+When enabled, Chargebee triggers events to GA based on page interactions in the Chargebee Checkout or Portal.

-This built-in integration is for tracking customer interactions with Chargebee checkout and portal.
-Backend operations such as subscription renewals do not trigger any events to GA.
+This integration tracks customer interactions with Chargebee Checkout and Portal.
+Backend operations, such as subscription renewals, do not trigger events.

-You may integrate via drop-in script or API.
+You can integrate using a drop-in script or API.

 Enable the data-cb-ga-enabled